hashicorp/terraform-provider-azurerm/website/docs/r/system_center_virtual_machine_manager_virtual_machine_instance.html.markdown

 ---

-An `os` block supports the following:
+An `operating_system` block supports the following:

 * `computer_name` - (Required) The computer name of the Virtual Machine.
 Changing this forces a new resource to be created.